Hellzed/aioevsourcing/README.md

 aircraft.execute(land, "Paris CDG")
 # Aircraft(airport='Paris CDG', flying=False)
 ```
-The `execute` method is not asynchronous.
+The `execute` method *is not asynchronous*.
 This an opinioned framework: commands are meant to be issued in a sequence, just like events are meant to be applied.
 None blocking calls would introduce an unwanted complexity in managing aggregate state transitions.

 ## Aggregate persistence